Shawon5030/History-Of-All-Programming-Language-/Python.md

 Python uses arbitrary-precision arithmetic for all integer operations.
 The Decimal type/class in the decimal module provides decimal floating-point numbers to a pre-defined arbitrary precision with several rounding modes.[132]
 The Fraction class in the fractions module provides arbitrary precision for rational numbers.[133]

+Due to Python's extensive mathematics library and the third-party library NumPy, the language is frequently used for scientific scripting in tasks such as numerical data processing and manipulation.[134][135]